open-o/common-tosca-aria/README.md

 You can then run the scripts in the main directory:

 	./aria blueprints/tosca/node-cellar/node-cellar.yaml
 	./aria-rest

 To run tests:

-	make
+	make test

 To build the documentation:

 	make docs

-Here's a quick example of using the API to parse a given string:
+Here's a quick example of using the API to parse YAML text:

 	from aria import install_aria_extensions
 	from aria.consumption import ConsumptionContext, ConsumerChain, Read, Validate, Model, Instance from aria.loading import LiteralLocation

-	install_aria_extensions()

 	def parse_text(payload, file_search_paths=[]):
 	    context = ConsumptionContext()